qchenevier/MBA_memoire/doc/quotes.md

 2. Invest in digital initiatives and skills.
 3. Lead the change from the top.

-**Envision the digital future for your firm**: Many digital transformation initiatives fail to capture all of the value available to them because their vision is not transformative.

-- Create a transformative vision

-**Invest in digital initiatives and skills:** Transformation does not happen without investment.
-Business case may not be completely clear.
-It may be a series of low risk experiments.
-It often becomes a strategic bet that only senior executives can make.
-Digital transformation requires understanding the need for investment, managing risk, and making the changes necessary to capitalize on the change.

-- Find the right skills
-- Invest in initiatives that advance the vision

-**Lead the change from the top:** Top-level vision rarely translates to local-level action unless reinforced through top-down communication and governance.
-Consistent engagement, backed with appropriate coordination, KPIs, and incentives, make the difficult process of transformation possible.

-- **Engage the organization:** People can be a much bigger obstacle to successful digital transformation than any complex technology.
+**Engage the organization:** People can be a much bigger obstacle to successful digital transformation than any complex technology.
 Two main characteristics of communication in a digital world are making mobilizing the workforce easier:
-  - Moving away from "cascading" information through traditional hierarchical channels toward enterprise-wide large scale communication: webcasts, internal social networks or PC-based video conferencing.
+- Moving away from "cascading" information through traditional hierarchical channels toward enterprise-wide large scale communication: webcasts, internal social networks or PC-based video conferencing [@Westerman2011].
 - Moving away from a one-way "broadcasting" model of communication toward offering people in the organization the opportunity to engage in a real dialogue around the transformation: wikis, discussion forums, blogs and so on.
-Enterprise 2.0 tools are powerful tools to help mobilize and align the workforce towards digital objectives.
+Enterprise 2.0 tools are powerful tools to help mobilize and align the workforce towards digital objectives [@Westerman2011].
-Successful organizations have not only created awareness through communication, but have increased the level of transparency and trust through this open dialogue.
+Successful organizations have not only created awareness through communication, but have increased the level of transparency and trust through this open dialogue [@Westerman2011].

-- **Establish digital governance:** Bottom-up digital transformation is rarely successful.
-Opportunities from digital transformation require top-down ambition setting to put the organization in motion, coordination to turn disconnected or poorly considered digital investments into true platforms.
+**Establish digital governance:** Bottom-up digital transformation is rarely successful.
+Opportunities from digital transformation require top-down ambition setting to put the organization in motion, coordination to turn disconnected or poorly considered digital investments into true platforms [@Westerman2011].

-- **Ambition setting:** Once an organization has defined its transformative vision, leaders must translate that vision into a set of ambitions and targets that signal to executives and employees "what good looks like."
-- **Coordinating mechanisms:** Successful companies in our study had strong leadership for digital initiatives.
+**Coordinating mechanisms:** Successful companies in our study had strong leadership for digital initiatives.
 We found four models for coordinating digital transformation: central coordination, silo, hub and global.
 Central coordination is the most commonly used model, but no single model clearly outperforms others.
-Companies lacking effective digital coordination do not get the value possible from their digital transformation initiatives.
+Companies lacking effective digital coordination do not get the value possible from their digital transformation initiatives [@Westerman2011].

-- **Monitoring progress through KPIs:** Leaders need to ensure that a transparent set of metrics and KPIs are in place to constantly monitor and review progress towards that ambition.
-We monitor our progress through a transparent scorecard where everyone can see a quantified assessment of our progress and take actions against it.
+**Monitoring progress through KPIs:** Leaders need to ensure that a transparent set of metrics and KPIs are in place to constantly monitor and review progress towards that ambition.
+We monitor our progress through a transparent scorecard where everyone can see a quantified assessment of our progress and take actions against it [@Westerman2011].

 **The What and The How**

-The digital transformation framework has many moving parts because much is required to drive a successful digital transformation.
+The digital transformation framework has many moving parts because much is required to drive a successful digital transformation [@Westerman2011].

 - The What
 - The How

 The "what" and the "how" represent the digital maturity of an organization.
 They can be thought about as digital "Style" and "Substance."
-Many firms in our study are mature at only one, or neither.
+Many firms in our study are mature at only one, or neither [@Westerman2011].

 **Digital maturity matrix**

-- **Digital Beginners** are doing very little with advanced digital capabilities, although they have more traditional digital capabilities such as ERP, internet or e-mail.
-Many companies are in this quadrant by accident.
+**Digital Beginners** are doing very little with advanced digital capabilities, although they have more traditional digital capabilities such as ERP, internet or e-mail.
+Many companies are in this quadrant by accident [@Westerman2011].

-- **Digital Fashionistas** have implemented a large amount of sexy digital "stuff."
+**Digital Fashionistas** have implemented a large amount of sexy digital "stuff."
 Digital fashion items may look good together, but they may clash with other items, and they rarely generate synergies.
 Digital transformation strategy is not founded on real knowledge of how to proceed.
-We see many fashionistas in B2C businesses, where executives (especially the marketing units) believe they must move fast to keep up with the fast-moving world of consumer electronics, but do not necessarily have a clear vision for how the elements will collectively create value.
+We see many fashionistas in B2C businesses, where executives (especially the marketing units) believe they must move fast to keep up with the fast-moving world of consumer electronics, but do not necessarily have a clear vision for how the elements will collectively create value [@Westerman2011].

-- **Digital Conservatives** understand the need for a strong unifying vision and for governance and internal engagement activities to ensure prudent investment management.
-They are typically skeptical of the value of new trends, sometimes to their detriment their careful approach may cause them to miss valuable opportunities.
+**Digital Conservatives** understand the need for a strong unifying vision and for governance and internal engagement activities to ensure prudent investment management.
+They are typically skeptical of the value of new trends, sometimes to their detriment their careful approach may cause them to miss valuable opportunities [@Westerman2011].

-- **Digirati** firms truly understand how to drive value from digital transformation.
+**Digirati** firms truly understand how to drive value from digital transformation.
 They combine a strong shared vision for transformation, careful governance and engagement, and sufficient investment in new opportunities.
 Through managing the "how" carefully, they develop a digital culture.
-Through managing the "what" sufficiently, they continuously advance the competitive advantage they draw from implementing digital transformation.
+Through managing the "what" sufficiently, they continuously advance the competitive advantage they draw from implementing digital transformation [@Westerman2011].

 **How to assess your digital maturity?
 What is your digital maturity?**

 - Digital intensity
 - Transformation management intensity

 Digital technology, which transformed the media industry, is now transforming the rest of the commercial world.
 In the way individuals work and collaborate, the way business processes are executed within and across organizational boundaries, or in the way the company understands and services customers, digital technology provides a wealth of opportunity to those willing to change.
 Globalization is dictating efficient integration through digital processes and collaborative tools.
-Employees and customers are starting to demand new ways of working.
+Employees and customers are starting to demand new ways of working [@Westerman2011].

 1. Envision the digital future for your firm
 - What assets will be valuable in a digitally-transformed business?